May We Suggest

 This blog provides customized book recommendations to our patrons.
 To get your own, just fill out the May We Suggest form and you can expect results within 10 days.
 You can also like May We Suggest on facebook.

-Book groups: Tried Canton Public Library's Book Club in a Bag kits?
-Each kit has 8 books and a resource guide containing book discussion questions, author information, and articles relating to the book.
-For more information call the Adult Reference Desk at 734-397-0999 ext.
+Has your book group tried our Book Club in a Bag kits?
+Each kit has 8 books and a resource guide with book discussion questions, author information, and articles relating to the book.
+A complete list of kits is available at: Book Club in a Bag.
+Questions?
+Call the Adult Reference Desk at 734-397-0999.

 30-minute necklaces : 60 quick & creative projects for jewelers by Martha Le Van — If you're looking for instant gratification and DIY jewelry, it doesn't get much better than a new necklace in just thirty minutes.
 The sixty projects included here were created by a variety of designers, so everyone is sure to find something that suits their taste.